footer-rotate

 From the first day, my coach created a warm and welcoming learning environment.

-I noticed throughout the Collaborative Coach cycle that my coach really took time to analyze my assignments in order to strategically coach me in the areas that would better help me grow in implementing the routines within the SIPPS curriculum.
+I noticed that throughout the Collaborative Coach cycle, my coach really took time to analyze my assignments in order to strategically coach me in the areas that would better help me grow in implementing the routines within the SIPPS curriculum.

 I appreciate that although the coaching cycle is tailored to the individual, it is ultimately structured for educators to understand the overall purpose of building fluent readers through each level of the SIPPS curriculum.